 If you have no idea where to start, you'll want to begin by asking yourself a few broad questions that will place some parameters on your franchise search.

-"Is your goal to make money, spend more time at home or take an entrepreneurial step in your career?"
-Martin said.
-"By figuring out your actual goals, you will be able to determine what franchise is a good fit to help you meet those goals."
+"By figuring out your actual goals, you will be able to determine what franchise is a good fit to help you meet those goals," Martin said.

 What to look for

 Once you've narrowed down the field and business model you're interested in, it's time to choose a specific franchise.
 To help you narrow down your list, our sources advised looking for the following attributes in a company.